 At this time, there are no mobile sports betting apps authorized and licensed by the state to operate.
-The Santa Ana Star Casino does not offer any mobile sports wagering options either, they are completely on-site in-person betting.
-However, offshore sportsbooks provide NM players with mobile sports wagering capabilities otherwise unavailable to state players.
+However, offshore sportsbooks provide NM players with mobile sports wagering capabilities otherwise unavailable to in-state players.

 What Teams Can I Bet on in New Mexico?

-New Mexico hasn't authorized any sports gambling operations at the legislative level as of yet so no state regulations on which kinds of sports wagers are prohibited or authorized have been made.
-There are currently no restrictions placed by the Santa Ana Star Casino regarding in-state teams whether professional or collegiate - this may change with introduced and enacted state legislation.
+New Mexico hasn't authorized any sports gambling operations at the legislative level as of yet, so no state regulations on which kinds of sports wagers are prohibited or authorized have been made.
+There are currently no restrictions placed by the tribal venues regarding in-state teams, either professional or collegiate.
+But this may change with introduced and enacted state legislation.
 In addition, offshore sportsbooks do not place any restrictions on the types of teams NM players can bet on.

 Are There Any Local Sportsbooks in New Mexico?

-Technically yes and no. While the state does not offer any licensed sportsbooks, one tribal-owned venue by the Pueblo of Santa Ana is permitted by a legal loophole in their state-gaming compact to offer sports betting services.
-This is the only casino in NM which has acted on this tribal loophole to offer these sports wagering services.
+Technically yes and no. While the state does not offer any licensed sportsbooks, tribal casinos are permitted by a legal loophole in their state gaming compacts to offer sports betting services.

 What is the Legal Minimum Sports Betting Age in New Mexico?

-New Mexico has yet to authorize domestic sports gambling at the legislative level, however, the Santa Anan Star Casino has set its own minimum sports gambling age to 21 - which mirrors the minimum gambling age the casino has set for the rest of its offers.
+New Mexico has yet to authorize domestic sports gambling at the legislative level, however, the tribal casinos offering the pastime have set their minimum sports gambling age to 21.
 Offshore online sportsbooks accept players from New Mexico as young as 18.

 New Mexico Legislative Resources